Are you looking for fun listening activities for children to do at home or in the classroom?

 7. Go on a Listening Walk

-This game is great not only for developing listening skills but also for teaching mindfulness and avoiding spending all day listening to the jumble of thoughts in one’s head.
+This game is great for developing listening skills, encouraging mindfulness, and helping children tune out the constant jumble of thoughts in their heads.
 Adults should do it too.

 Take children for a walk in the garden, playground, down the road or to the park.
 There are usually enough sounds in your garden!